- Procedure GMP::Column::FreezeMulti(GMP, binding, column, value)

 GMP::Column::FreezeMulti freezes a group of columns,

-belonging to a variable, in the matrix of a generated mathematical
+belonging to a variable, in a generated mathematical program.

 GMP::Column::FreezeMulti( GMP, ! (input) a generated mathematical program binding, ! (input) an index binding column, ! (input) a variable expression value ! (input) a numerical expression )